aws-samples/serverless-patterns/apigw-lambda-translate-cdk/README.md

 cdk deploy
 ```

-The deployment will create a S3 bucket, a Lambda function and a DynamoDB table.
+The deployment will create a API Gateway and a Lambda function.

 ## How it works
-The API Gateway handles the incoming requests from user and it invokes the relevant route.
-The Lambda, triggered by API Gateway, invokes the Translate's TranslateText API and the analyzed response from Translate service is routed back to the requester.
+The API Gateway handles the incoming requests from the user and it invokes the relevant route.
+The Lambda, triggered by API Gateway, invokes the Translate's TranslateText API and the analyzed response from Translate is routed back to the requester.
+The target language for translation is set to French by default and users are requested to change it as per their use-case.

 ## Testing
 Upon successful deployment of the stack, the Output section would provide the `APIEndpoint` in the CDK environment.
 Alternatively, the `APIEndpoint` can be found from the Outputs section of the `CloudFormation` stack.